THE MAISON MAZARIN

 The founders

 Louise de Rothschild and Keagan Ramsamy met when they joined the Pierre Bergé & Associés auction house.
-Not only did they share a passion for gemmology and the history of jewellery, but their complicity as friends was also nourished by their complementarities.
+Sharing a passion for gemmology and the history of jewellery, their bond as friends was also nurtured by their complementary natures and backgrounds – including their respective cultures, between the West and the East, which creates balance in their fruitful exchanges.
+The very point that led them to found Mazarin.

 The founders

 Louise de Rothschild and Keagan Ramsamy met when they joined the Pierre Bergé & Associés auction house.
-Not only did they share a passion for gemmology and the history of jewellery, but their complicity as friends was also nourished by their complementarities.
-First of all, their respective cultures, between the Occident and the Orient, gives their fruitful exchanges a balance.
-The very point that led them to found MAZARIN.
+Sharing a passion for gemmology and the history of jewellery, their bond as friends was also nurtured by their complementary natures and backgrounds – including their respective cultures, between the West and the East, which creates balance in their fruitful exchanges.
+The very point that led them to found Mazarin.

 RESPONSIBLE GOLD